Return to top

 Easy Lunchboxes – 3 Compartment

-A great option for an older kids lunchbox, or if you want to pack a full sandwich in your toddler’s lunch.
+I’ve found this to be a great option for an older kids lunchbox, or if I wanted to pack a full sandwich in my toddler’s lunch (when my kids were younger).
 Super affordable, BPA free, and durable.
 Microwave, freezer and dishwasher safe.
 Best for cold lunches that don’t need to be reheated or kept warm.

 lunchbots bento box - best lunchboxes for kids